Scenes of Clerical Life

-Scenes of Clerical Life is George Eliot's first published work of fiction, a collection of three short stories, published in book form; it was the first of her works to be released under her famous pseudonym.
+Scenes of Clerical Life is an 1858 collection of three short stories, published in book form, by George Eliot; it was Eliot's first published work of fiction and the first of her works to be released under her famous pseudonym.
 The stories were first published in Blackwood's Magazine over the course of the year 1857, initially anonymously, before being released as a two-volume set by Blackwood and Sons in January 1858.
-The three stories are set during the last twenty years of the eighteenth century and the first half of the nineteenth century over a fifty-year period.
+The three stories are set during the last twenty years of the eighteenth century and the early nineteenth century over a fifty-year period.
 The stories take place in and around the fictional town of Milby in the English Midlands.
 Each of the Scenes concerns a different Anglican clergyman, but is not necessarily centred upon him.
 Eliot examines, among other things, the effects of religious reform and the tension between the Established and the Dissenting Churches on the clergymen and their congregations, and draws attention to various social issues, such as poverty, alcoholism and domestic violence.